 At Brasenose, Sneha offers tutorials in these modules, as well as in Environmental Geography.
 She welcomes enquiries from undergraduates interested in writing dissertations in feminist, queer and post/decolonial geography, and on childhood and youth.

 Sneha teaches an elective on 'Colonial Histories of Nature' open to students on all taught postgraduate programmes in the department.
 She also welcomes enquiries on supervision from MSc and MPhil students who are interested in questions of coloniality, and biopolitics, as well as in feminist geography.

-Sneha lectures on core courses for the Preliminary Examinations and Final Honours School, in addition to teaching tutorials across the entire breadth of the curriculum at Brasenose.
-In 2019-2020, Sneha will offer an undergraduate option on Childhood and Youth in the Global South.
-Sneha welcomes enquiries from graduate students with interests in the following broadly-defined fields: feminist/queer studies, geographies of race, gender and sexuality, geo- and biopolitics, childhood and youth, colonial and postcolonial geographies, South Asia.
+Sneha currently co-supervises two DPhil students at Oxford and is on the Dissertation Committee of a PhD Candidate at Rutgers University in New Jersey.
+She welcomes enquiries from graduate students with interests in the following broadly defined fields: feminist/queer studies, geographies of race, gender and sexuality, geo- and biopolitics, childhood and youth, colonial and postcolonial geographies, South Asia.

 - Krishnan, S. (2018) Clubbing in the afternoon: Worlding the city as a college-girl in Chennai.
 City, Culture and Society.